DeannaCarina/CI-MP-1/README.md

     <li>Gain comission from external companies advertised via the website and in partnership with the company</li>
     <li>Gain income from customers via a fee placed within the total price of the booked holiday to the Caribbean</li>
     <li>Create a visually stimulating environment for customers to see what is available to them during a Caribbean holiday and increase the
-    liklihood of booking and future potential revenue</li>
+    likelihood of booking and future potential revenue</li>
     <li>Stand out from other forms of online travel agent to reduce the chance of customers booking Caribbean holidays via competitors</li>
     <li>To provide customers with links to associated social media sites</li>
 </ol>